 The FCC argued the companies' ties to China's government and military apparatus, and Chinese laws requiring that such companies assist the Chinese government with intelligence activities, pose a U.S. national security risk.

 It also voted to propose requiring carriers remove and replace equipment from Huawei and ZTE in existing networks.

-"Banning a company like Huawei, just because we started in China - this does not solve cyber security challenges," Huawei's Chief Legal Officer Song Liuping said at a news conference at the firm's headquarters in Shenzhen.
+"Banning a company like Huawei, just because we started in China - this does not solve cyber security challenges," Song said in the statement.

 U.S. President Trump in May placed Huawei on the country's trade blacklist, citing national security concerns, which banned companies from supplying Huawei with U.S. components without special licenses.

-(Reporting by David Kirton; Additional reporting by David Shephardson in Washington; Writing by Brenda Goh; Editing by Christopher Cushing)
+(Reporting by David Kirton; Writing by Brenda Goh; Editing by Christopher Cushing)